 Recipes you might like

 My Creamy Nduja Pasta has tomatoes and nduja making it a perfect spice level.
 If you love cherry tomatoes, try this Cherry Tomato Pasta with Burrata.
-It is so simple but couldn't be more delicious.
-For meat eaters, I absolutely love this recipe for Kale & Sausage Pasta with Fennel and Chilli or this Creamy Tuna Pasta with Chilli is delicious too.
+For meat eaters, I absolutely love my Kale & Sausage Pasta with Fennel and Chilli, Chicken Vodka Pasta or this Creamy Tuna Pasta with Chilli is delicious too.

 Made this recipe and loved it?